Solus is a rolling release desktop-oriented Linux distribution.

 Solus has been my primary development OS in a VM since some time after the demise of [[CrunchBang]] in 2013.
 Before I adopted Solus, I also used [[Haiku]] as my development OS for a time, as well as [[BunsenLabs]] - the community continuation of [[CrunchBang]].

 Since 2021 Solus has been my daily driver bare metal operating system on my workstation and desktop computers.
+In 2025 it graduated to running on my laptop as well.

 # Philosophy